adityagangwani30/adityagangwani30/README.md

 ### `$ whoami`

-I'm a 21-year-old Research Intern at **Samsung R&D Institute India** and an ECE undergraduate at M.S.
+I'm a Product Manager at **SOYL AI**, currently leading product discovery and architecture for an AI Revenue Intelligence Platform, and an ECE undergraduate at M.S.
 Ramaiah Institute of Technology, Bengaluru.
-My work spans applied AI, reinforcement learning, and computer vision — with a strong focus on building real-world systems that ship.
+My work spans product strategy, applied AI, and software engineering — with a focus on understanding problems deeply enough to define the product AND build the system behind it.

-I've built **10+ projects** across AI-powered agents, DevOps automation, and ML classifiers.
-Current work includes AI-based appliance troubleshooting with Computer Vision, IEEE outreach coordination, and research-driven RL experiments (TD3/DDPG).
+I'm the creator of **FeatureSmith** (open-source dataset review platform, v0.3.0) and **Prodily** (a free PM learning platform), and the builder of **RallyVerse**, a live sports event registration & operations platform.
+Earlier work includes AI-based appliance troubleshooting with Computer Vision at Samsung R&D, and research-driven RL experiments (TD3/DDPG).

 ---

 ### 💼 Experience

+**Product Manager** — SOYL AI *(Aug 2026 – Present)*
+- Leading product discovery, market/competitive research, and product architecture for ARIP, an AI Revenue Intelligence Platform for hospitality
+- Translating ambiguous operational problems into structured product requirements and scalable workflows across research, engineering, and business teams

+**Product Strategy Intern** — IntelAbroad *(Jul 2026)*
+- Mapped the end-to-end student lead lifecycle and benchmarked competing consultancies to identify conversion bottlenecks and workflow gaps
+- Authored PRDs for CRM enhancements and applied RICE prioritization to sequence the roadmap

-**Research Intern** — Samsung R&D Institute India *(Dec 2025 – Present)*
+**Research Intern** — Samsung R&D Institute India *(Dec 2025 – Jul 2026)*
-- Developing AI-powered appliance troubleshooting system using Computer Vision and OCR
-- Built multi-stage image processing pipeline with OpenCV and EasyOCR achieving 90%+ reliability
+- Built a multi-stage image processing pipeline with OpenCV and EasyOCR for appliance error-code extraction, achieving 90%+ reliability
-- Implemented dictionary-based validation and candidate scoring for robust error code detection
+- Introduced early-exit preprocessing and dictionary-based validation for lower latency and more robust detection

-**Project Management Intern** — R Social *(Aug 2025 – Sep 2025)*
-- Coordinated cross-functional teams (SEO & content) delivering 7+ weekly deliverables
-- Reduced meeting time by 25% through Excel-based tracking and process optimizations

 ---

-### Research Focus
+### Current Focus

+- AI-Native Product Discovery & Architecture
+- Dataset Quality Engineering for ML Systems
 - Deep Reinforcement Learning for Autonomous Systems
-- Adaptive Decision-Making under Uncertainty
 - Computer Vision for Real-World Applications
-- AI Systems Design with Robustness & Explainability

-Current work centers on TD3, reward shaping, and sensor noise robustness for reliable continuous-control learning.
+Current work centers on ARIP's product roadmap at SOYL AI and FeatureSmith's Phase 4 roadmap (recommendation engine, dashboard, CI/CD plugins).

 ---